 Having the money to meet these basic needs really does bring a certain degree of happiness.
 It is almost impossible to experience contentment if your basic requirements for human survival are not being met or your personal or financial security is in jeopardy.

 A new study from Angus Deaton and Daniel Kahneman of Princeton University’s Woodrow Wilson School puts a price tag on such happiness at $75,000 a year.
 Their study concludes that high income buys life satisfaction but not happiness.
-Rather happiness is measured by emotional well-being and the frequency and intensity of the joy, fascination, and affection or anxiety, sadness, and anger that make our lives pleasant or unpleasant.
+Happiness is measured by emotional well-being and the frequency and intensity of the joy, fascination, and affection or anxiety, sadness, and anger that make our lives pleasant or unpleasant.
 Happiness increases with income to about $75,000 a year, and then it plateaus.

 Life satisfaction, in contrast to happiness, refers to our beliefs about our lives.
 The two are very different.
 In reference to Maslow’s hierarchy of needs we might achieve greater life satisfaction by succeeding in the third level of his pyramid: love and belonging.